zzonyo/trust-docs-test/source/index.html.md

 `Timestamp=2017-05-11T15%3A19%3A30`

 <aside class="notice">
-Use UTF-8 encoding and URI encoded, the hex must be upper case.
+Use UTF-8 encoding and URL encoded, the hex must be upper case.
 For example, The semicolon ':' should be encoded as '%3A', The space should be encoded as '%20'.
 </aside>
 <aside class="notice">
-The 'timestamp' should be formated as 'YYYY-MM-DDThh:mm:ss' and URI encoded.
+The 'timestamp' should be formated as 'YYYY-MM-DDThh:mm:ss' and URL encoded.
 </aside>

 Then above parameter should be ordered like below: